Dageus/homelab/docs/proxmox/lxc_container.md

 The next page will prompt you to choose the template you want; I generally pick Debian 12 because it's lightweight and very stable.

 Now you'll need to set up the virtual disks in your container.
 If you want loosely coupled services, you might deploy 1-2 services per container.
 If this is the case, you don't need a lot of storage or memory in the container.
-I mostly give it 4-8 GiB, but that depends on how much you're willing to provide to this container.
+I mostly give it 4-8 GiB of disk storage, but that depends on how much you're willing to provide to this container.

 If you removed 'local-lvm', you'll just have one disk, pick that one and click next.